Harry Rogoff: Life

 Rogoff was the Socialist candidate for the New York State Assembly in Kings County 14th District in 1918 (losing to Democrat Joseph Lentol) and 1919 (losing again to Lentol).
 In 1920, he was the Socialist candidate for the New York State Senate in New York's 11th State Senate district (part of Kings County), losing to Republican Abraham L. Katlin.
 In the 1926 United States House of Representatives election, he was the Socialist candidate in New York's 12th congressional district.
 He lost the election to Samuel Dickstein.

 Rogoff published several books in Yiddish, including Vi azoy amerika vert regiert (How America is ruled) in 1918, the five-volume Di geshikhte fun di fareynigte shtaten (The history of the United States) between 1925 and 1928, Meyer london, a byografye (Meyer London, a biography) in 1930 (which was published in English that year as An East Side Epic), and Der gayst fun “forverts” (The spirit of the Forward) in 1954.
 He also wrote several political pamphlets, including Finf un tsavtsik yor komunistishe bavegung in amerike (Twenty-five years of the Communist movement in America), Amerikaner frayhayt (American freedom) in 1916, Di diktatur fun proletariat (The dictatorship of the proletariat) in 1920, Huver, smit un zeyere platformes (Hoover, Smith and their platforms) in 1928, Der kongres fun di fareynigte shtaten (The Congress of the United States) in 1930, Di politishe lage in amerike un di oyfgaben fun der sotsyalistisher bavegung (The political state of affairs in America and the tasks of the socialist movement) in 1938, and Vikhtike problemen fun der arbeter-bavegung (Important issues in the labor movement) with L. Hendin and Nathan Chanin in 1940.
 He translated Morris Hilquist’s The History of the Socialist Movement in the United States into the Yiddish Di geshikhte fun der sotsyalistisher bavegung in di fareynigte shtaten in 1919.
 He also wrote Nine Yiddish Writers in 1915.
 He was a member of the Congress for Jewish Culture.

 In 1916, Rogoff married Anna Kovaler.
 Their children were Julian and Phoebe.

-Rogoff died at his at 258 Riverside Drive on November 30, 1971.
+Rogoff died at 258 Riverside Drive on November 30, 1971.
 He was buried in Mount Carmel Cemetery.